Part ofClaude Comparison: Which AI Should You Actually Use?

 Models are where the Claude vs Copilot comparison turns counterintuitive.
 Copilot's strength here is choice.
 Because it's a delivery layer, it plugs into GPT-5.x, Claude, and Gemini, and you switch models per request.
 That flexibility is genuine, and for a team that wants one autocomplete engine over many backends, it's a real advantage.

 Claude Code runs Anthropic's models exclusively — a constraint if you like vendor-switching, a feature if you want Claude's coding strength dialed all the way up.
-The lineup: Claude Opus 4.8 (the flagship, which leads SWE-bench Pro at 69.2%), Claude Sonnet 5 (the everyday default), and Claude Haiku 4.5 (fast and cheap).
+The lineup: Claude Opus 5 (the current flagship), Claude Opus 4.8 (the previous flagship, which scored 69.2% on SWE-bench Pro), Claude Sonnet 5 (the everyday default), and Claude Haiku 4.5 (fast and cheap).
 You switch mid-session and escalate to Opus only when a task actually needs it.
 On raw coding benchmarks, Opus 4.8's 69.2% SWE-bench Pro score is the number to beat, and it's a big reason people reach for Claude on the hardest multi-file work — which is also the crux of the broader question of the best AI for coding.

 Pricing: what each actually costs